nabeelthotti/Rekognize/README.md

     ```sh
     python model.py
     ```
-   This script will train the CNN on the MNIST dataset and save the model as `handwritten.model.keras`.
+   This script will train the CNN on the MNIST and EMNIST datasets and save the model as `handwritten_alphabet_digit.model.keras`.

 ## Running the Application